Marty Kaplan: Career

 Kaplan served in the administration of President Jimmy Carter as chief speechwriter to Vice President Walter F. Mondale, and also as executive assistant to the U.S. Commissioner of Education, Ernest L. Boyer.
 As deputy campaign manager of Mondale's presidential campaign, he directed the campaign's speechwriting and research operations.
 He also worked with Boyer on education policy while a program officer at the Aspen Institute, a guest scholar at the Brookings Institution, and a senior advisor at the Carnegie Foundation for the Advancement of Teaching.

-Kaplan worked at the Walt Disney Studios for 12 years, as vice president of production for live-action feature films and as a writer-producer under exclusive contract.
-He has credits on The Distinguished Gentleman, starring Eddie Murphy, an award-winning political comedy which he wrote and executive produced; Noises Off, a farce directed by Peter Bogdanovich, which he adapted for the screen from Michael Frayn's play; and the action-adventure MAX Q, produced for TV by Jerry Bruckheimer.
+Kaplan worked at the Walt Disney Studios for 12 years, as vice president of production for live-action feature films and as a writer-producer.
+He has credits on The Distinguished Gentleman, starring Eddie Murphy, a political comedy which he wrote and executive produced; Noises Off, a farce directed by Peter Bogdanovich, which he adapted for the screen from Michael Frayn's play; and the action-adventure MAX Q, produced for TV by Jerry Bruckheimer.

 Kaplan created and hosted So What Else Is News?, the nationally syndicated Air America Radio program examining media politics and pop culture.
 On public radio, he was a featured commentator on NPR's All Things Considered (for which he also was the first guest co-host), and on "Marketplace," where his beat was the business of entertainment.
 Today he is a Senior Columnist at The Forward.
 From its inception through 2017 he has been a blogger on the home page of The Huffington Post.
 For 10 years, he was also a columnist for the Jewish Journal.
 His columns have won six First Place prizes from the Los Angeles Press Club.
 He was also deputy op-ed editor and a columnist for the Washington Star and a commentator on the CBS Morning News.

 Kaplan was associate dean of the USC Annenberg School for Communication and Journalism for 10 years and is the founding director of the School's Norman Lear Center, a center of research and innovation whose mission is to study and shape the impact of media and entertainment on society.
 His Lear Center research includes the political coverage on U.S. local TV news broadcasts, the effects on audiences of public health messages in entertainment storylines; the impact of new technology and intellectual property law on the creative industries, best practices in and barriers to interdisciplinary collaboration, and the depiction of law and justice in popular culture.

 Personal life

 In 1986, Kaplan married Susan Estrich, a lawyer, professor, author, political operative, feminist advocate, and future political commentator for Fox News.
-They have two children, a daughter Isabel and a son James.
-Isabel is a published author and worked as an intern in the office of Massachusetts Democratic Congressman and later Senator Ed Markey.
-Marty and Susan later divorced.
+They have two children.
+They subsequently divorced.